DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 export class AppModule {}
 ~~~

-The last step is to open the ***src/main.ts*** file and replace the existing code with the following one:
+The last step is to open *src/main.ts* and replace the existing code with the following:

 ~~~jsx title="main.ts"
 import { platformBrowserDynamic } from "@angular/platform-browser-dynamic";